The statutory Development Plan for Leeds comprises:

 The Leeds UDP Review (2006) forms the Development Plan for Leeds until such time as it is gradually replaced by the emerging Local Development Framework (LDF).
 The LDF is comprised of a number of documents, including Area Action Plans and a Core Strategy which will be adopted on a rolling programme over the next few years.

-You can view Volume 1 Written Statement and Volume 2 Appendices from the downloads tab below.
-You can also view the Leeds UDP Review 2006 Proposals Map.
+You can view Volume 1 Written Statement and Volume 2 Appendices from the documents are to the left of the page from the Documents area.